SarahAlzahranitcd/Thesis-Materials/README.md

 - `MetaSEMAP-Tool/` - tool source code, screenshots, sample outputs

 ## Ethics
-All human participant studies were approved by the TCD Research Ethics Committee (Ethics Application No. 20211203).
+All human participant studies were approved by the TCD Research Ethics Committee

 ## Ontology
 MMV is published at: